 Research Contact: Dr Natasha Hodgson

-The main research activity sits within the Centre for the Study of Religion and Conflict.
-This centre has been established in order to increase understanding of the origins, ideology, implementation, impact and historiography of religion and conflict in the medieval and early modern periods.
-Conflicts exhibiting religious elements incorporate not just military engagements but also social, political, cultural and economic forms of historical data, forming a common strand between Medieval and Early Modern worlds.
+The Centre for the Study of Religion and Conflict has been established in order to increase understanding of the origins, ideology, implementation, impact and historiography of religion and conflict in the medieval and early modern periods: not just in terms of military engagements but also the social, political, cultural and economic conflicts that were impacted, exacerbated by, or resolved through religious activities and ideologies.

 The following Research Projects are linked to this Subject Area: